jason-victor1/ReAct-Framework-AI-Agent/README.md

 1. **`prompts.py`:**
 - Contains the react_system_prompt, which guides the language model's decision-making process.
 - Defines the system-level instructions for the ReAct framework.
+- Allows for domain-specific AI agents by focusing the prompt and restricting available actions.
+- Improves reliability and relevance of responses.

 2. **`ra_test.py`**
 - A simplified testing script for validating the ReAct framework agent.